spring-epfl/flfp/filterlist-fingerprint/README.md

     ```bash
     cp .env.example .env
     ```

-> [!IMPORTANT]
->
-> To be able to scrape issues and commits from GitHub, you need to provide a GitHub API token.
-You can create a token from [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens), and update the `GITHUB_TOKEN` value in the `.env` file.

 ### Docker Installation

 1. Create an empty directory `/data` in the root of the project, or extract the `data.zip` file in the root of the project (for the precomputed data).

-1. Load the docker image from the docker hub
+2. Update the environment variables in `.env` file.
+You can copy the `.env.example` file and update the values.
     ```bash
-    docker pull filterlistfingerprint/filterlistfingerprint:latest
+    cp .env.example .env
     ```

+3. Load the docker image from the docker hub
+    ```bash
+    docker pull saiidhc/flfp:usenix
+    ```
+    You can also build the docker image from the Dockerfile in the root of the project.
+    ```bash
+    docker build -t saiidhc/flfp:usenix --platform=linux/amd64 .
+    ```
 2. Run the docker image
     ```bash
-    docker container create -it \
+    docker run -it \
-    -env-file .env \
+    --env-file .env \
     -v $(pwd)/data:/flfp/data \
-    filterlistfingerprint/filterlistfingerprint:latest
+    -v $(pwd)/scripts:/flfp/scripts \
+    saiidhc/flfp:usenix
     ```
+    This command will start the docker container, mount the `/data` directory to the `/flfp/data` directory in the container, and attach your terminal to the container.
+If you exit the container, the container will be killed including any running processes.
+We recommend running this command from some terminal multiplexer like `tmux`.

+    We add both volumes to be able to access the data and the `scripts/paper_stats/commits.py` script, which you might to edit during the experiment.

 ## Reproducing the Experiments